JuliaLinearAlgebra/MKL.jl/README.md

 * `system`: The package will try to automatically locate the libmkl_rt library (i.e. find it on the linker search path).
 * `path/to/my/libmkl_rt.<EXT>`: Explicit path to the `libmkl_rt.<EXT>` where `<EXT>` is the shared library extension of the system at hand (e.g. `.so`, `.dll`, `.dylib`)

 Note that, in contrast to the preference, the environment variable only has an effect when MKL.jl is (re-)precompiled.
 To force a change of the MKL path after the compilation has happened, use the function `MKL.set_mkl_path`, which takes the options listed above as input.
+The usecase for the environment variable convenience is for automated installs such as CI systems, where the initial default choice should be set with no human interaction whatsoever.